hammzj/cypress-page-object/README.md

 using [App Actions](https://www.cypress.io/blog/2019/01/03/stop-using-page-objects-and-start-using-app-actions), but in my time working with Cypress, I've found app actions can actually be used _within_ page objects!
 Actions that occur within a page can be contained in the `PageObject` class, and actions that navigate through multiple `PageObject` or `ComponentObject` instances can exist as organized helper functions within your application.
-However, the codestyle and preference is up to you!
+However, the code styling and preference is up to you!